Innovative Manufacturing Practices for an Environmentally Conscious World

-Heather Pelletier, Director of Packaging Brands at Sappi North America
+Heather Pelletier, Director of Research and Development at Sappi North America

 While it may surprise some, the inherent sustainability of the paper and packaging manufacturing industry has led to some of the most innovative and environmentally conscious practices.
 As an industry dependent on natural resources, like trees and water, the importance of minimizing its environmental footprint has evolved from a risk mitigation measure to an opportunity driver, especially in light of climate change and the need to reduce the use of carbon-based fuels and products.
 New ways of sourcing and managing resources sustainably are being explored at every stage of production: from exploring new biofuel resources, to the processing of the wood pulp and fiber, to what happens with byproducts.
 Below are several sustainable practices that those in the business of paper and packaging manufacturing should employ to minimize their environmental impact.

 Promote Forest Stewardship & Responsibly Managed Forests